dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Ryan Nowak](https://github.com/rynowak)

-Razor Pages can make coding page-focused scenarios easier and more productive that using controllers and views.
+Razor Pages can make coding page-focused scenarios easier and more productive than using controllers and views.

 If you're looking for a tutorial that uses the Model-View-Controller approach, see [Get started with ASP.NET Core MVC](xref:tutorials/first-mvc-app/start-mvc).